 Chief Smith has a Doctor of Management degree from the University of Phoenix, a master’s degree, and two associate degrees (Fire Science and EMS).
 He is a Certified Public Manager, Healthcare Simulation Educator, Executive Fire Officer (University of Florida), a Fellow of the American College of Paramedic Executives, and a Certified Occupational Safety Specialist.
 Dr. Smith is a Nationally Registry Paramedic, serving on the National EMS Management Association and the Black Chief Officers Committee board.
 He is an adjunct professor at Embry-Riddle Aeronautical University and Columbia Southern University.

 Chief Smith earned the designation of Chief Fire Officer in 2015 and Chief EMS Officer in 2018, and is a Member of the Metropolitan Fire Chiefs Association and the Institution of Fire Engineers-USA and the Caribbean Branch.

-Grant Tinker is a captain with the Colorado Springs Fire Department in Colorado, an accredited agency through the Commission on Fire accreditation International (CFAI).
-Captain Tinker has been with the department for more than fifteen years, working his way through the ranks to Captain in 2020.
+Grant Tinker is a battaltion chief with the Colorado Springs Fire Department in Colorado, an accredited agency through the Commission on Fire accreditation International (CFAI).
+Chief Tinker has been with the department for more than fifteen years, working his way through the ranks to battaltion chief in 2024.

-Captain Tinker has a bachelor’s degree in Psychology from the University of Northern Colorado and is a graduate of the National Fire Academy’s Managing Officer Program.
-Tinker has been honored with several awards and recognition including being named Firefighter of the Year in 2019.
+Chief Tinker has a bachelor’s degree in Psychology from the University of Northern Colorado and is a graduate of the National Fire Academy’s Managing Officer Program.
+Chief Tinker has been honored with several awards and recognition including being named Firefighter of the Year in 2019.